 Already in 2019, a separate Steinway Prize Winner Concert was arranged with Georgy Tchaidze during the Lofoten International Chamber Music Festival.
 In 2020, the Japanese Ryoma Takagi, winner of the Grieg competition in 2018, was to have a concert under this concept.
 Unfortunately, the festival was canceled this year.

-The collaboration with Steinway Prize Winner Concerts and the Grieg Competition is of great value to the festival in terms of visibility, networking and status.
-This is also because of the Lofoten’s high number of concert grand pianos from Steinway & Sons.
+The collaboration with Steinway Prize Winner Concerts and the Grieg Competition has great value for the festival in terms of visibility, networking and status.
+This is also much thanks to Lofoten’s high number of concert grand pianosfrom Steinway & Sons.